Check Rates and Availability

 How do I get there from the airports?

-You can easily get to both Handea and Narita airports, with a direct train from Higashi-Ginza station to Haneda, and the Narita Express from Tokyo station.
+You can easily get to both Haneda and Narita Airport, with a direct train from Higashi-Ginza Station to Haneda, and the Narita Express from Tokyo Station.

-Ginza can be very busy in the day, but it’s a little quieter at night.
-There are still bars and nightlife, although more catering towards an older and more professional crowd.
+Ginza can be very busy in the day, but it’s quieter at night.
+There are still bars and nightlife, although catered towards an older and more professional crowd.

 What points of interest are within walking distance of the hotel?

-Apart from all the shopping and department stores of Ginza, for traditional sight seeing you have the Kabukiza theatre, Tsukiji market and the Emperor’s Palace near by.
+Apart from all of Ginza’s shopping and department stores, for traditional sightseeing you have the Kabukiza theater, Tsukiji Market and the Emperor’s Palace nearby.

 Should I order the breakfast?

-The breakfast buffet is semi-western style, but you might also consider an early super fresh sushi meal at the near by Tsukiji market or one of the many nearby cafes – so we’d reccomend breakfast as an option rather than pre-paid.
+The breakfast buffet is semi-Western style, but we recommend it as an option, not pre-paying for it.
+You might consider an early super fresh sushi meal at Tsukiji Market or breakfast from one of the many nearby cafes.

 Who should stay here?

 The Square Hotel Ginza would suit couples of most ages.
-Perhaps the main consideration for younger travellers is that there other cheaper options plus Ginza is a more “high-end” district, so there’s less of the cheapo friendly dining and thrift shopping as on the West side of the city.
+Perhaps the main consideration for younger travelers is that there are other cheaper options.
+Ginza is a more of a high-end district, so there’s less of the cheapo friendly dining and thrift shopping as there is on the west side of the city.

 Written by: